How Much Does It Cost to Build a Website for a Small Business

 Why is WordPress hosting sometimes considered complicated?

 Shared hosting is inexpensive because many sites share one server.
 This can cause slow performance when other sites experience traffic spikes.
-Managed WordPress hosting offers optimized servers, daily backups, stronger security, and support dedicated to WordPress.
+Managed WordPress hosting offers optimized servers, daily backups, enhanced security, and dedicated WordPress support.
 It costs more, but it is far more reliable for small businesses.
-COLAB DXB typically recommends managed hosting for smoother performance.
+COLAB DXB typically recommends managed hosting (often AED 70–250+/month in the UAE) for smoother performance, faster load times, and better local SEO.

 Plus Icon